Bavarian Napoleonic Infantry, Grenadiers and Schützen, 1807–1815

 Bavarian infantry flags should be 24 mm square in this scale.
 The separate plastic pennons included in this set are practically useless, they measure only 11 mm square, less than half the size of an infantry flag and nearly twice the size of a cavalry standard.
 It’s amazing that manufacturers routinely make such silly mistakes, even though reliable historic information is readily available.

-The marching and advancing grenadiers exhibit a serious motor coordination problem.
+The marching NCO and advancing grenadiers exhibit a serious motor coordination problem.
 These figures are sculpted in a horse’s ambling gait, moving the arm and leg of the same side in unison.
 If you’ve ever tried this at home or in the military, you’ll know what an impossible gait it is.
 You just don’t get very far when you walk that way, because the body rotates around the vertical axis.
 One ambling soldier in a marching formation will quickly cause mayhem, particularly if bayonets are fixed.

 The grenadier with open hand is marred by the moulding process: his lower chest and belly are flat, without any detail.
 Expert painters may fix this problem by painting in the missing details.